theantichris/Simple-Plugin-Framework/README.md

 #### getName()

 Use this public method to get the object's user-readable display name.
+The $name property is passed through the text domain before it is returned.

     echo $someObject->getName();